How to: Add a Chart to a Dashboard

 value

-3. Drag a connector from the output (right-hand side) port of the Aggregate operator, to the input (left-hand side) port of the Output operator.
+3. Connect the output port (right) of the Aggregate operator to the input port (left) of the Output operator.

 Update the Data Workflow Component

-Next, you'll update your dwfProcessSubmissions Data Workflow component.
-These changes will allow it to fire off your dwfCreatePieChart Data Workflow.
+Next, update your dwfProcessSubmissions Data Workflow component, so it can trigger your dwfCreatePieChart Data Workflow component.

-1. Hover over the dwfProcessSubmissions Data Workflow component.
+1. Open the dwfProcessSubmissions Data Workflow component settings drawer.

 Configure the Create Value Operator